-Gooey caramel contrasted with crunchy pecans and decadent chocolate is a combination I can’t resist.
+I love turtle anything.
+Gooey caramel contrasted with crunchy pecans and decadent chocolate is a combination I can’t resist!

 Put that in poke cake form and you’ve got yourself a mega hit.
-This is one of the best cakes I’ve ever made and we absolutely loved it.
+This turtle chocolate poke cake is one of the best cakes I’ve ever made and we absolutely loved it.

-I topped the cake with whipped topping (you can use whipped cream but whipped topping holds up better at room or warmer temps and doesn’t deflate like whipped cream), salted caramel sauce which is a great salty-sweet contrast to the sweet elements in the cake, chocolate chips, and Chopped Fisher Pecans.
-So many textures and flavors in every bite.
+I topped this chocolate turtle cake with whipped topping (you can use whipped cream, but whipped topping holds up better at room or warmer temps and doesn’t deflate like whipped cream), salted caramel sauce (which is a great salty-sweet contrast to the sweet elements in the cake), chocolate chips, and Chopped Fisher Pecans.
+So many textures and flavors in every bite!

 I love the sensation of taking a bite of chilled cake on warm days.
 It just hits the spot.